nazeern/gitlet/README.md

 - git branch: Create a new branch
 - git merge: Merge two branches

-Gitlet metadata is persisted in a hidden .gitlet folder
+Gitlet metadata is persisted in a hidden .gitlet folder.
+See the [design documentation](gitlet-design.md) for more details on the implementation.